BlxxdLxst20/CupheadFileManager/README.md

 ## Use
 This program has to be downloaded on a Windows machine, and then run by double clicking on the `CupheadFileManager.bat` file in File Explorer or on the user's Desktop.
-After running the file, Microsoft Defender SmartScreen or some equivalent antivirus program may appear and warn the user that `Running this app might put your PC at risk.` which may be ignored, as this program only intends to change the name of a singular directory.
+After running the file, Microsoft Defender SmartScreen or some equivalent antivirus program may appear and warn the user that `Running this app might put your PC at risk.` This warning may be ignored, as this program only intends to change the name of a singular directory.

 The folder named `Cuphead` that can be found when going on Steam and selecting `Browse local files` must already have the correct BepInEx version of Debug Mode configured in order for this program to work.

+The path that File Explorer (for Windows) opens to is the one the user must specify in the most modern version of the program as of 17\04\2025.

 ### Naming Convention
 The lines of code using the words `Mods` can be changed to whatever the user desires, but that is just a simple placeholder for the time being.